 The reasons for these differences are complex.
 Inequalities that continue to exist among racial groups in a wide variety of areas—including work, income, education, housing and overall standard of living—likely play a role.
 Studies have shown that barriers to high-quality health care and racial discrimination may also be to blame.
 Some research has also suggested that biology and genetics may explain why African American breast, ovarian and prostate cancer patients tend to die earlier than patients of other races, even with the same medical treatment and living situations.

-African Americans and lung cancer
+African Americans and prostate cancer

 Lung cancer is the second most commonly diagnosed cancer and the leading cause of cancer-related deaths in African American men and women, according to U.S. government data.
 Lung cancer was 36 percent more common in African American men than in Caucasian men but occurred at about the same rate for African American and Caucasian women during between 2001 and 2005, the latest data available, according to the Centers for Disease Control.